howeyc/ledger/README.md

         Expenses:Dining Out:Fast Food        5.60
         Wallet:Cash

-A ledger file is assumed to be a list of transactions separated by a new line.
+A ledger file is a list of transactions separated by a blank line.

 ## ledger